Thomas Kean Jr.

-Thomas Howard Kean Jr. (/keɪn/ KAYN; born September 5, 1968) is an American politician serving as the U.S. representative from New Jersey's 7th congressional district since 2023.
-He represented New Jersey's 21st legislative district in the New Jersey Senate from 2003 to 2022, serving as minority leader from 2008 to 2022.
+Thomas Howard Kean Jr. (/keɪn/ KAYN; born September 5, 1968) is an American politician serving as the U.S. representative for New Jersey's 7th congressional district since 2023.
+A member of the Republican Party, he previously represented New Jersey's 21st legislative district in the New Jersey Senate from 2003 to 2022, serving as minority leader from 2008 to 2022, and represented the same district in the New Jersey General Assembly from 2001 to 2003.

-From 2001 to 2003, Kean was a member of the New Jersey General Assembly.
-In 2003, he was elected a New Jersey state senator representing the same district, and in January 2008 he became minority leader of the New Jersey Senate, serving in the position until his term ended in January 2022.
-After Governor Chris Christie was reelected in 2013, Christie tried and failed to remove him as minority leader.
-He was frequently mentioned as a potential Republican candidate for governor in the 2017 New Jersey gubernatorial election, but did not seek the nomination.
+First elected to the New Jersey General Assembly in 2001, he was later elected to the New Jersey Senate in 2003.
+In 2006, Kean ran for U.S. Senate, losing to interim senator Bob Menendez.
+In January 2008, Kean became minority leader of the New Jersey Senate.
+After Governor Chris Christie's re-election in 2013, Christie unsuccessfully tried to remove him as minority leader.
+Kean was frequently named as a potential candidate for governor in 2017, but he did not run.
+He is a moderate member of the Republican Party.

-Kean was the Republican nominee for New Jersey's 7th congressional district in 2020, narrowly losing the general election to incumbent Democrat Tom Malinowski.
-He defeated Malinowski in a 2022 rematch.
-Kean was re-elected in 2024, defeating former New Jersey Working Families Party director Sue Altman.
+Kean was first elected to Congress in 2022, defeating incumbent Democrat Tom Malinowski in a rematch.
+He was re-elected in 2024, defeating former New Jersey Working Families Party director Sue Altman.

 Early life and education

 Kean was born in Livingston, New Jersey, on September 5, 1968.
 His parents are Deborah (née Bye) and Thomas Kean.
 His father served as governor of New Jersey from 1982 to 1990.
 His grandfather Robert Kean was a former congressman from New Jersey.
 Through his father, he is also a descendant of William Livingston, the state's first governor.

 Kean grew up on the family's estate in Livingston.
 He has two siblings.
 He graduated from the Pingry School.

-Kean is also a graduate of Dartmouth College, where he was a member of the Psi Upsilon fraternity, and holds a Master of Arts in Law and Diplomacy from Fletcher School at Tufts University.
+Kean is also a graduate of Dartmouth College, where he was a member of the Psi Upsilon fraternity, and holds a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University.

-Kean was an aide to former Congressman Bob Franks and a special assistant at the United States Environmental Protection Agency in the George H. W. Bush administration.
+Kean was an aide to former Congressman Bob Franks and a special assistant at the United States Environmental Protection Agency (EPA) in the George H. W. Bush administration.